 Magic squares are all about addition.
 We already saw where to look for sums in the introduction, but here's a diagram to make things clear.

 The sum result is the magic constant , and its value depends on the order of the magic square.

 For we have , for we have , and so on.
-However, a magic square remains magical when each of its numbers is summed to or multiplied by a constant.
+However, a magic square remains magical when each of its numbers is summed to or multiplied by a constant (as in our matrix by scalar calculator).
 In that case, the magic constant can be bigger.
 This article and our magic square calculator will only consider magic squares populated by the numbers .

 The magic square of order is trivial: this means that it theoretically satisfies the requirements to be a magic square, but... meh.

 If something goes wrong in physics or math, it's likely that a factor two went missing somewhere.
 That hideous number decided to ruin magic squares for everyone, too.